Working Research Groups

 All full-time faculty in all schools of the University are eligible to apply, and are encouraged to involve colleagues and graduate students in their own and other disciplines in the planning and implementation of the proposed Working Research Group.

 The Center requests that each Working Research Group have co-directors drawn from at least two distinct disciplinary areas, departments, or schools at NYU, which may include the sciences and the professional schools, but at least one co-director must be from the humanities.
 Although the core participants of the Working Research Group are expected to be members of the NYU community, participants from other area institutions are also welcome.
 Working Research Groups are not intended to be lecture series.
 While meetings may be timed to take advantage of visits to NYU by distinguished scholars, reliance on invited outside speakers should be limited.
 The Center believes that active participation in a successful Working Research Group will have many educational benefits for graduate students.
 Consequently, graduate students, including those from the professional schools, should be actively involved in each Working Research Group and contribute at least a quarter of the Working Research Group’s presentations.

 Term of funding

 The Center recognizes the benefit of sustained work over an extended period of time.
-While proposals for one-year Research Collaboratives will be considered, those committed to two-year projects will be given priority.
+While proposals for one-year Working Research Groups will be considered, those committed to two-year projects will be given priority.
 The maximum level of funding is $5,000 per year.
 The Center may, however, exceed these guidelines for projects that are deemed to have exceptional merit and a specific need for resources.